 SOME FACTS & FIGURES…

-Currently, the WSA/AIS counts over 33.000 thousand members (not all certified Sommeliers) only in Italy, the biggest in the world, with continuous increase and opening of various branches abroad: Tokyo, Santo Domingo, London, Bruxelles, Munich & Los Angeles.
+Currently, the WSA counts thousands of members (not all certified Sommeliers) with continuous increase and opening of various subsidiaries: Tokyo, Santo Domingo, London, Bruxelles, Munich & Los Angeles to name a few.

 The diplomas & certificates issued by any WSA representative association are oficially recognized across the world, wherever the WSA is present with an affiliate.
 Moreover, it means to be able to participate to conferences and national + international symposia, in order to improve one’s own acquaintances, as a professional or simple amateur, in the world of wine and the food & beverage market.